 • Do a final walkthrough of the property

-• Confirm fund transfer with your lawyer
+• Confirm fund transfer details with your lawyer

 • Arrange movers and utility transfers